-This guide is for developers new to mobile game development, who are probably feeling overwhelmed and are either planning and prototyping a new mobile game or porting an existing project to run smoothly on a mobile device.
-This guide should also be useful as a reference for anyone making mobile games or browser games that target old PCs and netbooks.
+This guide is for developers new to mobile game development, who are probably feeling overwhelmed, and are either planning and prototyping a new mobile game or porting an existing project to run smoothly on a mobile device.
+It should also be useful as a reference for anyone making mobile games or browser games which target old PCs and netbooks.

-Optimization is a broad topic, and how you do it depends a lot on your game.
-Because of this, this guide is best read as an introduction or reference rather than a step-by-step guide that guarantees a smooth product.
+Optimization is a broad topic, and how you do it depends a lot on your game, so this guide is best read as an introduction or reference rather than a step-by-step guide that guarantees a smooth product.

-The information here assumes hardware around the level of the Apple A4 chipset, which is used on the original iPad, the iPhone 3GS, and the third generation iPod Touch.
+The information here assumes hardware around the level of the Apple A4 chipset, which is used on the original iPad, the iPhone 3GS, and the 3rd generation iPod Touch.
 On the Android side, that would mean an Android phone such as the Nexus One, or most phones that run Android 2.3 Gingerbread.
-Most of these devices were released around early 2010.
-Out of the app-hungry market, these devices are the older, slower portion, but they should be supported because they represent a large portion of the market.
+On average, these devices were released in early 2010.
+Out of the app-hungry market, these devices are the older, slower portion.
+But they should be supported, because they represent a large portion of the market.

-There are much slower and much faster phones out there, and the computational capability of mobile devices is increasing at an extraordinary rate.
+There are much slower, and much faster phones out there as well.
+The computational capability of mobile devices is increasing at an alarming rate.
 It’s not unheard of for a new generation of a mobile GPU to be five times faster than its predecessor.
-That’s incredibly fast when compared to the PC industry.
+That’s fast, when compared to the PC industry.

-His rationale was that, considering how fast computers are and how quickly their speed is increasing, there is a good chance that, if you program something, it will run fast enough.
-Additionally, if you try to optimize too heavily, you might over-complicate things, limit yourself, or create bugs.
+His rationale was that, considering how fast computers are, and how quickly their speed is increasing, there is a good chance that if you program something it will run fast enough.
+Besides that, if you try to optimize too heavily, you might over-complicate things, limit yourself, or create tons of bugs.

-Throughout this guide, we will try to point out situations where an optimization would help a lot, versus situations where it would just be frivolous.
+Throughout this guide we will try to point out situations where an optimization would help a lot, versus situations where it would be frivolous.

-Artists also need to know the limitations of the platform, and the methods that are used to get around them, so they can make creative choices that pay off without having to re-produce work.
+Artists also need to know the limitations of the platform and the methods that are used to get around them, so they can make creative choices that will pay off, and don’t have to redo work.

-These two pages detail general trends in game performance, and explain how you can best design your game to be optimized or how you can intuitively figure out which things need to be optimized if you’ve already gone into production.
+These two pages detail general trends in game performance, and will explain how you can best design your game to be optimized, or how you can intuitively figure out which things need to be optimized if you’ve already gone into production.

-Often, different parts of the game and different situations perform differently as well.
-This means one part of the game might cause 100 millisecond frames entirely due to a script, and another part of the game might cause the same slowdown but because of something that is being rendered.
-At the very least, you need to know where all the bottlenecks are if you’re going to optimize your game.
+Often different parts of the game and different situations perform differently as well, so one part of the game might cause 100 millisecond frames entirely due to a script, and another part of the game might cause the same slowdown, but because of something that is being rendered.
+So, at very least, you need to know where all the bottlenecks are if you are going to optimize your game.

-You can use the main Profiler in Unity when targeting iOS, Android or Tizen.
-See documentation on the Profiler for basic instructions on how to use it.
+The main Profiler in Unity can be used when targeting iOS, Android or Tizen.
+See the Profiler guide for basic instructions on how to use it.

-Android and iOS both have a built-in internal profiler, which spews out text every 30 frames.
-It can help you figure out which aspects of your game are slowing things down (such as physics, scripts, or rendering), but it doesn’t go into much detail (for example, it can’t tell you which script or renderer is the culprit).
+The internal profiler spews out text every 30 frames.
+It can help you figure out which aspects of your game are slowing things down, be it physics, scripts, or rendering, but it doesn’t go into much detail, for example, which script or which renderer is the culprit.

-See documentation on Internal profilers for information on how they work and how to turn them on.
+See the Internal Profiler page for more details on how it works and how to turn it on.